 Scrubbable

-Scrubbable wallpaper is designed to withstand vigorous cleaning.
-You can remove dirt and a variety of different stains and marks using a soft brush, sponge or cloth along with mild detergents.
-Oils, fats and solvent-based stains must be cleaned immediately.
+Scrubbable wallpaper is designed to withstand more vigorous cleaning.
+You can remove dirt and various marks with a soft brush or sponge and mild detergent.
+However, aggressive abrasives should be avoided.

 Why is it relevant to you?